Barker College: History

 In 1890, Henry Plume took up the position of Rector at St Stephen's Church, Kurrajong.
 It was at the church that he tutored five local pupils for the Junior, Senior and Matriculation Examinations.
 Their academic success encouraged Plume to establish his own school.
 In 1891, Plume selected Stokesleigh, a guest house in Kurrajong Heights, as the site for this school.
 The name Barker College was chosen in memory of Frederic Barker, the second Bishop of Sydney whom Plume had met soon after his arrival in Australia.
 An outbreak of scarlet fever in 1894 convinced Plume that the School was too isolated and would be better located nearer to Sydney.
 Thus the School moved to its present site in Hornsby in 1896, and in 1919 its ownership transferred to the Church of England.

 Co-education

 1975 saw the introduction of the co-educational collegiate senior school for students in Years 11 and 12, with the enrolment of 59 female students.
 In 2000, with Year 10 becoming became part of the senior school, girls started at Year 10 level.
-However, in 2016 Barker announced a transition to a fully co-educational school, and in 2018 girls started entering at all levels of the school including early learning and Kindergarten, with Year 7 girls commencing in 2020.
-2022 was the first year in which all years in the school were co-ed.